 That fixed period of time lasts for 5, 7 or 10 years, depending on what you choose.
 The National Association of REALTORS® 2016 Profile of Home Buyers and Sellers shows that average tenure in a home is 10 years.
 If you went with a 10-year ARM, there’s a good chance you’d be getting ready to buy your next home before the rate ever adjusted.

-If you do happen to stick around for the rate to adjust, your rate adjusts once per year after the fixed period.
+If you do happen to stick around for the rate to adjust, your rate adjusts at intervals between 6 months and a year depending on the loan type after the fixed period.
 You could also refinance into a fixed rate.

-If you get your ARM through a conventional loan, your rate is based on the one-year London Interbank Offered Rate (LIBOR).
-On the date your rate is supposed to adjust, the current LIBOR rate is added to a margin to come up with your new rate, which may go up or down.
+If you get your ARM through a conventional loan, your rate is based on the 30-day average of the Secure Overnight Financing Rate (SOFR).
+On the date your rate is supposed to adjust, the current monthly average of the SOFR rate is added to a margin to come up with your new rate, which may go up or down.

 With that said, why does an ARM make sense right now?